Psychological Healing

 The term derives from medieval physiology and refers to one of the four conditions of body and mind: sanguine (i.e., cheerful), phlegmatic (i.e., apathetic or sluggish), choleric (i.e., irritable or quick-tempered), and melancholic (i.e., gloomy or depressed).

 Modern psychology has borrowed the concept of temperament to refer to the underlying demeanor of an infant that allegedly precedes any higher level of personality development.
 The supposition here is that infants are “born with” temperaments, whereas personality is developed through social interaction.
+The problem with this supposition, however, is that it derives from a psychological world view that fails to comprehend the psychology of the unconscious.

 For example, I know of a case where the mother, in her second marriage (after a divorce) and in her late thirties, was literally desperate to get pregnant by her new husband.
 She spent thousands and thousands of dollars over a period of several years not only on medical fertility treatments but also on New-Age “therapies,” and she became almost hysterical in her attempts to conceive.
 And then, when she finally did conceive, her entire pregnancy was overshadowed by her intense worry that she might have a miscarriage.
 So is it any wonder that her baby was born choleric?
 Is it any wonder that the baby came into this world frustrated and bitter that she wasn’t conceived in an atmosphere of love, that she wasn’t conceived under the protection of faith and the Sacraments, and that she was conceived in absolute, naked desperation—desperation not for her as a person, but for a baby, any baby, at any cost?

-In other words, labeling a person as choleric, or quick-tempered, or impulsive, for example, does nothing to explain why that person is afraid of facing his or her painful inner emotional experience and why that person is always angry at others.[1]
+In other words, labeling a person as choleric, or quick-tempered, or impulsive, for example, does nothing to explain why that person is afraid of facing his or her painful inner emotional experiences and why that person is always angry at others.[1]
 Such labeling can also foster the illusion that “That’s just the way I am,” as if it were an excuse for not changing your behavior.
 But if you get to the core conflicts and defenses that maintain your lack of emotional awareness and your desire to “push” others into seeing their own faults, you have the opportunity to heal those defenses and to radically change your social behavior and spiritual life.

 As for “getting along better” with others, the concept of temperament is spiritually irrelevant.
 There is only one way to treat others: with love.
 Regardless of how others treat you, and regardless of whether they may be gloomy or sluggish or angry, you, as a Christian, must persevere in patience, compassion, forbearance, mercy and forgiveness.
 Love is love; it’s the same everywhere and every place, now and forever.